First Aid-Lesson 3-ARC, CRP and DRSABCD

 More details of CPR and AED will be delivered in the unit HLTAID009.

 The correct hand position and depth of compression when performing CPR are the lower half of the sternum (breastbone) in the centre of the chest at the nipple line – 1/3 chest depth.
+The correct chest compression-to-breath ratio is 30 compressions to 2 breaths.
+The correct rate of chest compressions is 100 to 120 times per minute.

 An AED (Automated External Defibrillator) is a portable, easy-to-use medical device that analyses heart rhythms during sudden cardiac arrest and delivers an electrical shock if necessary to restore a normal heartbeat.